PaaRRRR/ShoppingMall_Renewal/README.md

 npm install
 ```

-3. Start the server
+3. Run the emulator and Start the server

 ```
-react-native run-android or react-native run-ios
+react-native run-android
 ```

 4. Explore